gbThreepwood/ele102-microcontroller/_sources/texts/Lessons/L4_dac_pwm.rst

 *******************************************************
 Analog output (digital to analog conversion)
 *******************************************************

-..
 Real world and Arduino world works different.

-Computers work with numbers in a discrete manner, while the "real world" is continuous.
-If e.g. a computer (such as your Arduino) wants to measure a temperature, and turn on a heater if the temperature is below some threshold, the actions are performed in discrete steps, on discrete pieces of information.
-First the computer will have to convert the continous reading from a sensor to a digital representation using a finite number of ones and zeros.
-Only when the conversion is completed will it be possible to continue with the next step of comparing it to some threshold.
-Hence both the internal representation of the temperature, and all operations performed on this internal representation are of a discrete nature.

-..
 In this world *everything* you experience are continuous.
 What you see, what you hear, what you speak, what you taste and smell.
 However, the Arduino world is discrete.
-Everything happening are d.
+Everything happening are defined with 1s and 0s.

 .. figure:: ../../../external/fig/What-is-Analog-to-Digital-Converter.png
         :alt: DAC